Background

 Lastly, I integrated a feature for viewing your personal health records from within the app.
 You would be able to upload your health records to view everything in one convenient spot.

 Overall, my solution has several benefits: It reduces stress levels in travelers by preparing them with everything they need beforehand.
 It also gives them a step-by-step guide showing them where they are in the process.
 They are able to chat with an airline representative and ask questions, as well as view their health records all in one place.
-Airports are already a stressful place.
-A more user-friendly, personalized boarding pass will give travelers a greater peace of mind and make flying a more enjoyable experience.